or use the form below and we’ll get back to you ASAP

 Using products from the supermarket or hardware store to spray ants rarely gets results.
 The best chemistry is only available to professional pest controllers.

-We get a lot of calls from frustrated homeowners who have tried everything to get rid of ants.
+We get a lot of calls from frustrated homeowners who have tried everything to get rid of ants such as bull ants and black ants.
 Common home treatments include supermarket/hardware store chemicals.
 There are also a number of home remedies that have some minor success.

 The problem with these products is a lack of understanding about how Australian ant species behave.
 Ants can detect cheaper consumer-grade chemicals.
 They are irritated by them and they avoid the sprayed areas.
 They leave pheromone marks for others to avoid the sprayed area.
 You might end up chasing them all over your property as they navigate around sprayed areas and find other ways into your home.